I love Golden Retrievers and have raised many dogs of this beautiful breed.

 A Golden Retriever's growth throughout different stages of its puppyhood can be so irregular that it's easy to wonder if something is wrong.
 In general, the answer is no; growth is not linear for any breed of dog but instead occurs in spurts throughout the first 24 months of life.
 Nevertheless, it is important to carefully monitor your puppy during this delicate stage of its life, so it is both fun and educational to know the growth sequence of your Golden Retriever.

 Golden Retriever Male Puppy Weight Chart

 Immediately After Birth to Five Months Old

-The first five months of a puppy's lifetime are its most impressionable.
+The first five months of a puppy's lifetime are when it's most impressionable.
 This is when you can really shape your puppy's personality.

-During the fourth, fifth, and sometimes sixth month is when the puppy will really begin acting like a puppy—full of boundless energy and plagued by growing teeth.
+The fourth, fifth, and sometimes sixth months are when the puppy will really begin acting like a puppy—full of boundless energy and plagued by growing teeth.
 Set good habits for the puppy by enforcing consistent rules.
 Be careful for the puppy's second fear-impact period, which generally occurs around the fifth month or later.

 Dog growth occurs in spurts and depends on the individual—no dog will exactly match the averages in the following charts.
 However, in general, you are looking for slow growth.
 There are dangers associated with your dog growing too quickly.
-These risks include bone disease and arthritis, and occur more often large breeds such as golden retrievers.
+These risks include bone disease and arthritis and occur more often in large breeds such as Golden Retrievers.

 Growing too quickly is caused by overfeeding and low-quality food.
-When you read the ingredients on your puppy's dog food, the first ingredient should be an animal protein.
-If you puppy looks like it is gaining fat, cut back on the food.
+When you read the ingredients on your puppy's dog food, the first ingredient should be some type of animal protein.
+If your puppy looks like it is gaining fat, cut back on the food.

 liz on August 31, 2020: